 These data lists are not actual leads because the contacts listed have shown no intent or interest in being contacted about an insurance product.
 While a targeted list can be an excellent source for direct mail, email and telemarketing, the contacts listed are not leads.

 Most of the companies listed on this page sell shared insurance leads.
 Some of the providers also sell exclusive insurance leads via web form or live call transfer.

 How do these lead vendors generate insurance leads?

-The best insurance lead providers generate leads from high-quality consumer insurance websites that rely on search engine traffic (organic or paid).
+The best insurance lead providers generate insurance leads from high-quality consumer insurance websites that rely on search engine traffic (organic or paid).
 The lead provider or affiliate partners may own these websites.

 It is best to avoid the providers that utilize incentive-based advertising, spammy telemarketing, interruption-based marketing focusing on an extremely low price point, and those that allow false contact information to pass through.
 These low-quality lead generation sources are very apparent when contact is made.

 To scale and filter leads in near real-time all providers will have some bogus leads get through.
-Lead buyers should be able to get credit back for any bad leads delivered.
+Reputable lead companies will offer lead buyers credit for any bad leads delivered.